-- a) Submit an Affidavit stating that property is still being used for Public Benefit Activities; - b) Submission of a tax clearance certificate for PBOs confirming that they are in good standing for the year preceding the year of application; - c) applicant must be on the current year NPO Register as at 31 May; - d) The use of any land or buildings, or part thereof, shall not be for private use; - e) If any individual, whether as a shareholder in a company or otherwise receiving a pecuniary benefit, the applicant shall not qualify; - f) If during the current financial year, any such land or building is used for any purpose other than the purpose for which it was so exempted, the Municipality shall impose rates thereon or on such portion so used, at a rate proportionate to the period of such use; and - g) The Municipality retains the right to refuse to exempt properties if the details supplied in the application form are incomplete, incorrect or false.
+- a) The properties above shall not be owned by the state. - b) Owners of properties meeting the criteria shall pay the Public benefit Organisations tariff as published annually. - c) The applicant must be the Registered property owner and the relevant property must be used for PBO Activities as described above, thus excluding any Vacant Land; - d) The use of any land or buildings, or part thereof, shall not be for private use; - e) If any individual, whether as a shareholder in a company or otherwise receiving a pecuniary benefit, the applicant shall not qualify; - f) If during the current financial year, any such land or building is used for any purpose other than the purpose for which it was so exempted, the Municipality shall impose rates thereon or on such portion so used, at a rate proportionate to the period of such use;